NETWAYS/foreman-training/configmanagement/02_remote_execution.md

 # Remote Execution

 * Execute jobs on remote systems from the Foreman WebGUI
-* It can handle different protocols
+* It can utilize different tools via providers
- * SSH
+ * Script (SSH for push and MQTT for pull)
  * Ansible
  * Salt
 * Provides a Cockpit integration via SSH